albertknows/albert_on_data/content/posts/best-books-for-learning-python.md

 ---
 title: Seattle Bucket List
 seo_title: Seattle Bucket List
-summary: Complete in the Next 2 Years of Your Life
+summary: Complete in the Next 2 Years of Your Life!
-seo_desc: Complete in the Next 2 Years of Your Life
+seo_desc: Complete in the Next 2 Years of Your Life!
 createdAt: 2020-11-17 18:00:00
 date: 2020-11-17T19:17:57.500Z
 ---